-- Transparent, promoting inappropriate exposure of undergarments - Too short shorts, skirts, and dresses must be below the hand when arms are held straight down at the sides. - Underwear worn as outer garments - Worn low as to expose undergarments (Sagging i.e., pants falling below waist, potentially revealing undergarments is not permitted.) - Sleepwear - Transparent, ripped, or torn allowing inappropriate exposure.
+- Too short shorts, skirts, and dresses must be below the hand when arms are held straight down at the sides. - Underwear worn as outer garments - Worn low as to expose undergarments (Sagging i.e., pants falling below waist, potentially revealing undergarments is not permitted.) - Sleepwear - Transparent, ripped, or torn allowing inappropriate exposure.